Guras-Hub/Enchanted_Equities/README.md

 - **MACD (Moving Average Convergence Divergence)**: A trend-following momentum indicator that shows the relationship between two moving averages of a security’s price.
 - **RSI (Relative Strength Index)**: A momentum oscillator that measures the speed and change of price movements.
 - **OBV (On-Balance Volume)**: Uses volume flow to predict changes in stock price.
+- **Stochastic Oscillator, ATR, and MFI:**: These indicators provide additional insights into market momentum and volatility.

+## Scripts and Functionality
+Enchanted Equities utilizes two main Python scripts to analyze stock market data:
+  1. **Signal Detection Script (Test-Line2.py)**: This script generates buy and sell signals based on the Wyckoff phases and other technical indicators.
+It is designed for traders looking to make quick decisions on stock transactions. 📈📉.
+  2. **Advanced Analysis Script (Test-Analyze-PRO.py)**: Offers a more detailed analysis, featuring a comprehensive range of technical indicators.
+This script includes advanced charting capabilities and allows users to download the analyzed data as a CSV file for further analysis or record-keeping. 📊📁

 ## System Architecture